Employee Moving Expense Reimbursement

 Tax Bill-Moving Expenses Taxable Effective 1/1/2018

 Recent federal tax legislation removes exemptions applicable to moving expense direct pays and reimbursements.
-Under the new law, which becomes effective 1/1/2018, all payments for moving expenses to, or on behalf of an employee must be reported as wages and taxes must be withheld.
+Under the new law, which became effective 1/1/2018, all payments for moving expenses to, or on behalf of an employee must be reported as wages and taxes must be withheld.

-In the coming days, UConn Health will revise its Moving Expense Reimbursement Policy in light of these changes.
-In the meantime, departments and administrative units are requested to keep these issues in mind, and may consider communicating this issue to new or prospective employees who may be eligible for moving expense payments under an offer letter.
+Departments and administrative units are requested to keep these issues in mind, and may consider communicating this issue to new or prospective employees who may be eligible for moving expense payments under an offer letter.

 Steps in the process of obtaining approval for a candidate move:

 Moving allowances should be spelled out in the candidate’s offer letter and approved by the Executive Vice President for Health Affairs

 Successful candidates must submit at least two quotes from movers in his/her area.
 UConn Health will use the lower of the two quotes.
 (The candidate may elect to utilize the mover who has submitted the higher quote, however, UConn Health will only pay the amount of the lowest quote for the move.)

 A Note About Moving Quotes: Care should be given to ensure that the candidate understands their moving quote and ensures that the quote encompasses all services needed.
 Quotes based solely on phone conversations are discouraged and on-site quotes are encouraged.
 Where possible, candidates should request binding quotes.